LesFerch/WinSetView/Manual.md

 Why this option, which should be available to any user to toggle as needed, is locked down as a policy that requires Administrator rights to change, is one of the many mysteries of Windows design.

+**Note**: This option works in Windows 10 and Windows 11.
+In theory, it should also work in Windows 7, but it did not work in my tests on Windows 7.

 #### Enable feature 18755234 (Windows 10 Search) 🔐